Using the Shared GPU Infrastructure

 Finally start your container using

-docker run --network host --gpus all --rm -it -v /mnt/volume/path/to/your/project/:$HOME pytorch/pytorch /bin/bash
+docker run --network host --gpus all --rm -it -v /vol/data/volume/path/to/your/project/:$HOME pytorch/pytorch /bin/bash

 this will start a container and push you to the bash of that container so you can now call and execute your scripts.